EvanDesR/evandesr.github.io/about.md

 ---
 layout: page
-title: About
+title: About Me
 permalink: /about/
 ---

 ### :)

-Writing a little bit about what im doin
+Writing a little bit about what im doin, and what im thinkin

+Currently in my 2nd semester, of Cybersecurity.

 ### Contact me